See phone numbers.

 (never 4 o’clock p.m.)

-Personal titles immediately preceding a name are capitalized; those following a name or set off by commas are not.
+As a general rule, personal titles immediately preceding a name are capitalized; those following a name or set off by commas are not.
 This can vary at the writer’s discretion based on context (such as display type versus running copy).

 The latest discovery by Professor John Q. Doe . . .

 John Q. Doe, associate professor of geography, has discovered . . .

 A professor of geography at IU since 2015, Doe studies . . .